romilly/pi-towers-workshop/manuscript/Chapter5.md

 We say that something *accelerates* when it changes speed or direction.
 Cars, bikes, aeroplanes accelerate; so you you, when you start or stop walking, or break into a run.

-If the microbit is moved or shaken, it accelerates and the acceleration is measured by its accelerometer.
+If the micro:bit is moved or shaken, it accelerates and the acceleration is measured by its accelerometer.

 The chip on the micro:bit can measure acceleration in three *axes* (directions), called x, y and z.